North Little Rock police yet to ID suspect in post-graduation shooting

 Police reportedly met with several people near the intersection, but no injuries were reported and no weapons were located at the scene.

-Authorities were still investigating the incident, and no further information was available Wednesday afternoon.
+Authorities were still investigating the incident Wednesday afternoon, and no further information was available.